-As explained in the previous section, the azimuth angles of the reflectors were selected based on the regions defined in Figure 8.
-The $1^{st}$ order region used the curves from the figure (described in (10)) for multipath component placement, whereas the $2^{nd}$ order uses a uniformly distributed random location from all the possible angle combinations.
-As the $1^{st}$ order region was the only one estimated with the uo
+As explained in the previous section, the azimuth angles of the reflectors were selected based on the regions defined in Fig. 8.
+The first-order region used the curves from the figure [described in (10)] for multipath component placement, whereas the second-order uses a uniformly distributed random location from all the possible angle combinations.
+As the first-order region was the only one estimated with the measurements, the validation is carried out to this part alone.